 Immediate Load Implants

 While the traditional dental implant process requires you to wear a temporary denture for several weeks during the healing process, immediate load implants allow you to avoid the denture altogether.
-There are two options: All-on-Four or mini implants.
+There are two options: Full Arch on 4 Dental Implants or mini implants.

 Mini implants are a great solution for those who do not have sufficient jawbone for standard implants and want to avoid bone grafting, as well as those with small jaws and those who simply want to avoid the surgical process.
 Mini implants use a minimally invasive procedure with virtually no healing time.
 In most cases, we can modify your existing denture and attach it to the mini implants on the same day.
 Please note that this is a removable, rather than fixed, solution.